 - Reacting Appropriately: If a camper or staff member tests positive for COVID, then they will quarantine until symptoms resolve before rejoining the community.

 A key part of our safety plan involves creating a bubble in the camp community.
 This means that every camper and staff member must arrange for a PCR COVID test within three days of arrival to camp, and bring the result with them to enter the facility.
 On opening day they will receive a COVID test at the entrance of our facility before entering camp.

 Every person who enters the facility, such as our food delivery drivers, will also answer screening questions and receive a temperature check prior to being allowed in.

 Moreover, our staff will stay on camp for their days off this summer.
 Of course, they will have time off as they always do, but their time off will be spent in camp rather than outside of the camp community.
 This will ensure the integrity of our camp bubble throughout the summer.

 This summer, each bunk will be its own household/pod for the first five days of camp, until everybody (hopefully!) tests negative on day five.
 Once we get negative test results all around, the pods will expand and camp will feel much like it always does.

 Cleaning and Sanitizing

 We will have enhanced cleaning and sanitizing around the camp facility throughout the summer.
 High-touch surfaces will be cleaned frequently throughout the day, and all parts of the facility will be disinfected regularly using EPA-approved disinfectants.
-We will have a dedicated cleaning and disinfection team all summer.

 We will also eliminate high-touch surfaces when possible.
 This means doors will be propped, garbage cans will be foot-actuated or lid-free, and water fountains will be turned off.
 Athletic and other shared equipment will either travel with each camp family or be fully disinfected between each family’s use.